-3. Arrest suspects consistent with state and federal statutory and constitutional standards governing arrests, including ar- rests without warrant, for offenses that occur in the officer's presence or under the other rules set out in the Texas Code of Criminal Procedure.
-4. Coordinate and cooperate with commissioned officers of all other law enforcement agencies in the enforcement of this policy as necessary.
-5. Enforce College District policies on College District property or at College District functions.
-6. Investigate violations of College District policy, rules, and reg- ulations as requested by the District President and participate in administrative hearings concerning the alleged violations.
-7. Carry weapons as directed by the Chief of Police and ap- proved by the District President.
-8. Carry out all other duties as directed by the Chief of Police or District President.
-Limitations on Outside Employment mer officer commissioned under this policy will provide law enforce- at or security services for an outside employer without prior writ- approval from the Chief of Police. - e DBF(LOCAL) for additional requirements related to non- ool employment.]
-Relationship with Outside Agencies The College District's police department and the law enforcement agencies with which it has overlapping jurisdiction will enter into a memorandum of understanding that outlines reasonable communi- cation and coordination efforts among the department and the agencies.
-The Chief of Police and the District President or de- signee will review the memorandum of understanding at least once every year.
+- Arrest suspects consistent with state and federal statutory and constitutional standards governing arrests, including arrests without warrant, for offenses that occur in the officer's presence or under the other rules set out in the Texas Code of Criminal Procedure. - Coordinate and cooperate with commissioned officers of all other law enforcement agencies in the enforcement of this policy as necessary. - 5.
+Enforce College District policies on College District property or at College District functions. - 6.
+Investigate violations of College District policy, rules, and regulations as requested by the District President and participate in administrative hearings concerning the alleged violations. - Carry weapons as directed by the Chief of Police and approved by the District President. - 8.
+Carry out all other duties as directed by the Chief of Police or District President.

+Limitations on Outside Employment

+No officer commissioned under this policy will provide law enforcement or security services for an outside employer without prior written approval from the Chief of Police.

+[See DBF(LOCAL) for additional requirements related to non-school employment.]

+Relationship with Outside Agencies

+The College District's police department and the law enforcement agencies with which it has overlapping jurisdiction will enter into a memorandum of understanding that outlines reasonable communication and coordination efforts among the department and the agencies.
+The Chief of Police and the District President or designee will review the memorandum of understanding at least once every year.
 The memorandum of understanding will be approved by the Board.

-Use of Force whe use of force, including deadly force, will be authorized only n reasonable and necessary, as outlined in the department lations manual.
-Guiding Principles the Boa nity to us use of force by police officers is a matter of critical concern to Board, the public, and the law enforcement community.
-The rd recognizes and respects the value of all human life and dig- without prejudice to anyone.
-Vesting officers with the authority se reasonable force and to protect the public welfare requires nitoring, evaluation, and a careful balancing of all interests.
+Use of Force

+The use of force, including deadly force, will be authorized only when reasonable and necessary, as outlined in the department regulations manual.